 As I used to train Yolov3 a few years ago and it was awesome, I thought it'd be a great idea to check those brand new architectures and create even better models!

 Is it my fault?
 Did I make any mistake in my code?
-Maybe my dataset isn’t that great?
+Maybe my dataset isn’t that good?
 How can I rapidly know if it’s better than other models?

 That’s what we will cover in this article.
 We'll divide this piece in the following parts: